-Dennis Danziger, Co-Founder, has taught English and Sports Literature in the Los Angeles Unified School District for over twenty years.
+Dennis Danziger, Co-Founder and Board Secretary, has taught English and Sports Literature in the Los Angeles Unified School District for over twenty years.
 In collaboration with his wife, Amy Friedman and PEN USA’s Pen in the Classroom program, he has shepherded hundreds of students to publish their first essay in the PEN USA Anthologies.
 Since 2013, he has served as instigator, prompter, and editor of the POPS the Club anthologies and other student writing and as sponsor of the inaugural POPS Club at Venice High.
 Mr. Danziger’s essays have appeared in numerous magazines and newspapers.
 He is a novelist and playwright who currently works closely with Hollywood’s Stephanie Feury Theater.

 Angel de Mey, grew up in Milwaukee, Wisconsin, the daughter of an incarcerated parent.
 At eighteen she headed out to Los Angeles to attend the American College of Applied Arts.
 As the cost of education became a financial burden she joined the United States Army where she served six years as a Civil Affairs Specialist.
 She returned to college at Santa Monica College where she majored in Dance and went on to continue her studies at UCLA.
 For the last 25 years Angel has worked as a Personal Trainer and raising her family.
 She is currently President of the Parents’ Association at Shattuck St. Mary’s and loves volunteering at POPS, working with the kids in the classroom and at special events.

 Rodney Williams is an entrepreneur and writer.
-For the past eleven years he has been owner, innkeeper and chef for a 26-room lodging brand with two locations.
+For eleven years he was owner, innkeeper and chef for a 26-room lodging brand with two locations.
 Prior to his entrepreneurial career, Mr. Williams had a successful fifteen-year corporate career in the healthcare financing/actuarial field, working with the largest health insurer in the country and a respected employee benefits consulting firm.
 His most recent, forthcoming memoir details his brush with the criminal justice system and his search for identity and justice.
 As an avid genealogist, Mr. Williams believes the exploration of family history fosters self-confidence, groundedness, and a strong sense of self.
 His educational background includes a Bachelor of Arts Degree in Mathematics/Economics from Emory University and culinary training at the Los Angeles Culinary Institute.

-Farrah Washington has a penchant for numbers but a heart for social work.
+Farrah Washington, Board Treasurer, has a penchant for numbers but a heart for social work.
 She is an accountant by profession and social rights advocate by passion.
 Farrah graduated from California State University, Northridge with a Bachelor’s Degree in Psychology and holds a Master’s Degree of Accountancy from Kaplan University.
 Farrah also is the creator of This I Share, a website and community dedicated to sharing positive content.